unicode-org/icu/docs/processes/release/tasks/docs.md

 On ICU4J, run
 [com.ibm.icu.dev.tool.docs.CheckTags](https://github.com/unicode-org/icu/blob/main/icu4j/tools/build/src/com/ibm/icu/dev/tool/docs/CheckTags.java)
 (see file for instructions).
-This requires a JDK with javadoc available.
+This requires a JDK with javadoc available, i.e, JDK8.
 The tool will need to change to reflect the release number to search for.

-To check the API status changes, run the ant target "apireport" to generate the report since the previous official release.
+To check the API status changes, run the script `releases_tools/api_reports.sh` to generate the report of updates since the previous official release.
+The resulting file is found in target/icu4j_compare_XX_YY.html.

 Make sure **@internal APIs** are also marked as @deprecated: